zms-publishing/ZMS/docker/ubuntu/readme.md

 1. the [dockerfile](https://github.com/zms-publishing/ZMS/blob/main/docker/ubuntu/dockerfile) for creating a Docker *image* and
 2. the [docker-compose](https://github.com/zms-publishing/ZMS/blob/main/docker/ubuntu/docker-compose.yml) file for building a Docker *container*.

-The image utilizes a minimal *Ubuntu 24.04*-Linux with a fresh compiled Python3 and some additional software packages (like mariadb and openldap).
-The ZMS installation happens with pip in a successively created virtual python environment (`/home/zope/venv`) and provides the ZMS code in the pip-"editable" mode from the ZMS source code folder (`/home/zope/venv/src/ZMS/.git`) whereas the Zope instance will be placed in the home folder (`/home/zope/`)
+The Docker image utilizes a minimal *Ubuntu 24.04*-Linux with a fresh compiled Python3 and some additional software packages (like mariadb and openldap).
+The ZMS installation happens with pip in a successively created virtual python environment (`/home/zope/venv`) and provides the ZMS code in the pip-"editable" mode from the ZMS source code folder (`/home/zope/venv/src/ZMS/.git`) whereas the Zope instance is placed in the home folder (`/home/zope/`)

 To make Zope running there are some crucial config files needed which usually (created by `mkwsgiinstance`) are set on default values.
 In a Docker environment these defaults must be modified; moreover the Docker container provides a ZEO-server for running multiple Zope processes in parallel (e.g. an additional one for debugging).
 That is why a small set of config files is provided as presets via the the source-folders
 1. ./docker/ubuntu/var